 Not everyone is looking for the same thing, however.
 Some buyers are looking for a great display, while others put features and connectivity at the forefront.
 With so many great options out there, it’s easy to get confused, which is why we’ve put together the convenient buying guide below.

 Anywhere between 24 and 30 inches is going to be perfectly fine for most users.
-They let you make the most of modern resolutions and color clarity, and they also fit a couple different web pages open at the same time without needing to use two monitors, which is handy for many professionals.
-They don’t tend to be too expensive at that size too, unless you opt for the top-end models.
+They let you make the most of modern resolutions and color clarity, and they also fit a couple of different web pages open at the same time without needing to use two monitors, which is handy for many professionals.
+They don’t tend to be too expensive at that size, either, unless you opt for the top-end models.

-Today all the best screens are still LCD monitors that use LED technology for a slim product that saves energy while providing ideal backlighting.
-We’ve been waiting years for OLED technology to make the transition to PC monitors, and it’s still over the horizon somewhere, despite continued teases and demonstrations at big tech shows.
+Today, all the best screens are still LCD monitors that use LED technology for a slim product that saves energy while providing ideal backlighting.
+We’ve been waiting years for OLED technology to make the transition to PC monitors, it is finally beginning thanks to brands like LG, but the technology is still relatively rare.

-- 1440p: The oft-forgotten step-child in the gradual marriage of consumers and 4K, 1440p is still the suggested resolution for gamers, as it offers a noticeable improvement in visuals over 1080p, but doesn’t overly tax your graphics card.
+- 1440p: The oft-forgotten stepchild in the gradual marriage of consumers and 4K, 1440p is still the suggested resolution for gamers, as it offers a noticeable improvement in visuals over 1080p but doesn’t overly tax your graphics card.
 It’s also far more affordable if you’re interested in extra features like high refresh rates.
 It is also commonly referred to as Quad HD/QHD.

 - 4K/Ultra HD (UHD): 4K is the resolution that the industry is most keen to drive consumers towards.
-It looks much more detailed than 1080p, with 3,840 x 2,160 pixels and prices have come down substantially in the past few years.
-That said, gamers will need a powerful graphics card to run a system at this resolution and finding affordable monitors with full suites of frame synching support or high-refresh rates is still difficult.
-There is plenty of 4K media out there to enjoy though, whether you’re streaming or using UHD Blu-Rays.
+It looks much more detailed than 1080p with 3,840 x 2,160 pixels, and prices have come down substantially in the past few years.
+That said, gamers will need a powerful graphics card to run a system at this resolution, and finding affordable monitors with full suites of frame synching support or high-refresh rates is still difficult.
+There is plenty of 4K media out there to enjoy, though, whether you’re streaming or using UHD Blu-rays.

 - 8K: There are some 8K monitors available as well, notably Dell’s 8K Ultrasharp.
 There’s not really any need for a monitor with such a high resolution at this time, but they are available for those with the budget if resolution is absolutely the most important thing.

-While the above are the most common resolutions you’ll find on monitors, there are some that fall into more niche categories.
+While the above are the most common resolutions you’ll find on monitors, some fall into more niche categories.
 The best ultrawide monitors offer unique aspect ratios and resolutions with broad horizontal pixel counts, but less on the vertical dimension.
-Then there are curved monitors to consider.
-They don’t have different resolutions than their flat counterparts, but they are noticeably different.
-Curved screens aren’t a necessity by any means, but they have their uses, and we certainly have our favorites.

 Several other aspects of a monitor’s display contribute to just how awesome of an image it can produce.
 Here are other factors to consider for your next monitor purchase:

-- HDR: High Dynamic Range, or HDR, is a recent addition to the PC monitor space and can have a dramatic impact on visuals.
-However, most PC monitors lack the brightness needed to take full advantage of it and even the best ones don’t look as good as they should.
+- HDR: High dynamic range, or HDR, is a recent addition to the PC monitor space and can have a dramatic impact on visuals.
+However, most PC monitors lack the brightness needed to take full advantage of it, and even the best ones don’t look as good as they should.
 Keep in mind there are a variety of HDR versions to consider, like HDR10+, for more advanced content.

-- Refresh rate: Rated in hertz (Hz) a monitor’s refresh rate is how often it updates the image on your screen.
+- Refresh rate: Rated in hertz (Hz), a monitor’s refresh rate is how often it updates the image on your screen.
 While most support up to 60Hz, some displays now offer much higher refresh rates.
-That can result in smoother movements on your desktop and support for higher frame rates in games which can make a big difference in high-paced titles by reducing your input lag.
-120-144Hz is a great range to target, but you could opt for the fastest screens out there with up to 240Hz support.
+That can result in smoother movements on your desktop and support for higher frame rates in games, which can make a big difference in high-paced titles by reducing your input lag.
+120Hz to 144Hz is a great range to target, but you could opt for the fastest screens out there with up to 240Hz support.
 Just make sure you have a high-powered graphics card to back it up.